 The debate over the origin of American Barbecue is one that will probably never be resolved.
-By defining barbecue as a process by which meat is slow cooked over a low fire with smoke opens up the history of barbecue to prehistoric times.
-As to who gets to claim the origin of American Barbecue, well, wars have been fought over less.
+Defining barbecue as a process by which meat is slow cooked over a low fire with smoke opens up the history of barbecue to prehistoric times.
+As to who gets to claim the origin of American barbecue, well, wars have been fought over less.

 First of All, Let's Separate Grilling From Smoking